Gurrumul’s Unique Collaborations

 Dr G Yunupingu, also known as Gurrumul, undoubtedly changed the landscape of music before his sad passing in 2017.

-Perth Festival will celebrate pay tribute to his legacy with Buŋgul, a ceremonial celebration of one of the transcendent albums of our time, his final album, Djarrimirri (Child of the Rainbow), in a live performance by Yolŋgu dancers, Songmen and the West Australian Symphony Orchestra.
+A very special ceremony coming to our 2020 Festival is Buŋgul, a ceremonial celebration of one of Gurrumul's final album Djarrimirri (Child of the Rainbow).
+This live performance featuring Yolŋgu dancers, Songmen and the West Australian Symphony Orchestra is not to be missed.

-Before experiencing this production of immense Yolŋgu spirit, we wanted to remind you of some collaborations undertaken by Gurrumul to celebrate the spirit within music, as we seek to collaborate to celebrate his memory and the elements that so strongly impacted his creative process.
+Before experiencing this production of immense Yolŋgu spirit, we wanted to remind you of some collaborations undertaken by Gurrumul as we celebrate his memory, the spirit within music and the elements that so strongly impacted his creative process.

 The Hunt – Gurrumul x Briggs